efernandeza/weather/README.md

 # Weather
-A basic weather app to render current and forecast weather dara provider by openweather.
+A basic weather app to render current and forecast weather data provided by openweather.

 # Features
 - Search for current and forecast weather by city.